Are you feeling in the dark about what to expect with the menopause? Find out what it's all about here.

-Not every woman has significant symptoms and you may find you barely notice the transition.8 But here are the most common menopause symptoms and how to tackle them:
+Not every woman has significant signs and you may find you barely notice the transition.7

-What you can do: this is a normal part of menopause transition, but see your GP if periods are troublesome – if they’re particularly heavy, for example.
+What you can do: this is a normal part of the menopause transition, but see your GP if periods are troublesome – if they’re particularly heavy, for example.

 What you can do: